How to Use Hidden Filter with Components

 - JetSmartFilters plugin installed and activated

-Hidden Filter is a feature that is available with the JetSmartFilters plugin, and it allows you to modify the query that has already been applied to its provider.
+Hidden Filter is the JetSmartFilters’ feature that allows modifying the query that has already been applied to its provider.
+Refer to the Hidden Filter Overview for more information about its settings.

 Create Taxonomy